chembl/chembl_multitask_model/README.md

-# ChEMBL Multitask Nerual Network model
+# ChEMBL Multitask Neural Network model

 Small and fast target prediction model trained on a panel of targets using ChEMBL data.
 The model can be used in off-target prediction scenarios with large collections of compounds.